vuoro/pelimanni/README.md

 6. 1–4 `GainNode`s.
 7. And lots of `setTargetAtTime` to manage the envelopes of each oscillator and filter.

-I've tried to avoid object allocation when notes are scheduled or instruments are played, to minimise garbage collection pauses.
+I've tried to avoid all object allocation when notes are scheduled or instruments are played, to minimise garbage collection pauses.

 # Inspirations and resources that helped me figure all of this out